Flamenco/stackeditpro/Actions.md

 Creates a new file after the referenced file.
 Numbering must be enabled for the folder.
 ## Download Folder (Zip File)
 This action downloads the selected folder as a zip file, including all subfolders and files.
 The name of the zip file will be the name of the folder.

+## History
+View and manage the history of document revisions.

+## File Properties
+View and manage file metadata.

+# Document Actions

 ## Increase And Decrease Heading Level
 You can now increase or decrease all of your heading levels.
 This is useful when move a section out of one outline and into another.
 ## Email Content